These 10 quick, easy and delicious Sunday lunch ideas will help you get a great meal on the table fast. Try one this week after church!

 6. Campbell’s Easy Chicken and Cheese Enchiladas by Campbell’s Kitchen

-So enchiladas may not fit in with all the typical Sunday dinner ideas, but this recipe is absolutely creamy, easy and delicious enough to qualify – especially if you’re looking for something a little different than the usual fare.
+So enchiladas may not fit in with all the typical Sunday lunch ideas, but this recipe is absolutely creamy, easy and delicious enough to qualify – especially if you’re looking for something a little different than the usual fare.
 I make this recipe all the time and have for years.
 They’re great reheated too, so you can have them for lunch all week long.

 Tip: Cooking the chicken in the crock pot for 2-3 hours on high makes it super easy to shred, and if you prep everything in the morning before church and you just have to toss it in the oven when you get home.